dbieber/audiorecorder/README.md

 The speex encoding of the audio signal.
 If you have to save something server side, save this.

+##### The following methods and more are provided by the `Clip` object.
+Long running methods like *createFromSpeex* should not be called directly since they will cause the browser to hang while they run.
+Instead they should be called only in a web worker, for instance by the AudioRecorder API.

 >Clip.create()

 Creates a new empty clip object